-When a woman is raped, it leaves life-long scars on her psyche which takes years to heal.
-If she gets pregnant in the process, she not only has to come to terms with her own rape, she also has to carry the seed of her tormentor inside her and not allowing her to abort it is forcing her to live with a reminder of her rape for life.
+Prachi Vaish says that when a woman is raped, it leaves life-long scars on her psyche which takes years to heal.
+If she gets pregnant in the process, she not only has to come to terms with her rape, she also has to carry the seed of her tormentor inside her, and not allowing her to abort it is forcing her to live with a reminder of her rape for life.

 - Are young couples and teenagers misusing the abortion laws in India?

-As a life coach, I have found that the most depressed and most under confident people are those who are unappreciated by their family.
+As a life coach, I have found that the most depressed and most under-confident people are those who are unappreciated by their family.
 Being an unwanted child causes severe depression.
-If a parent can’t take responsibility of a child to ensure the child’s emotional nourishment, they should never bring the child into this world.
+If a parent can’t take responsibility to ensure the child’s emotional nourishment, they should never bring the child into this world.
 Most sad are people who feel unloved.

 If you look at it, banning abortion is another way to subjugate the woman for nurturing the baby becomes her responsibility as the child’s ‘natural guardian’.
 A woman must be given the option to choose motherhood and if the state bans abortion, they must take the onus of providing for the child in every way possible.

-The law makers are mostly still men.
-The law makers are mostly still old.
-The abortion law affects the law makers least.
-It just becomes an agent of controlling them who are less powerful than them.
+The lawmakers are mostly still men.
+The lawmakers are mostly still old.
+The abortion law affects the lawmakers least.
+It just becomes an agent of controlling those who are less powerful than them.